Sundal with Sprouted Chappati Recipe

 – Coconut Oil

-In a bowl mix the flour with water.
+Honestly, we think Chappati is the best accompaniment to a Sundal!
+To begin, in a bowl mix the flour with water.
 It should be roughly 1 cup of water, but you want the consistency of the dough to be soft and moist.
-Cover with a tea towel and let it rest for 20 minutes.
-Make little balls and with a rolling pin stretch the dough until you get a nice round pancake.
+Then, cover with a tea towel and let it rest for 20 minutes.
+Next, make little balls and with a rolling pin stretch the dough until you get a nice round pancake.
 You will need to sprinkle your working surface with more flour, so the dough doesn’t stick.
 Heat the olive oil in a frying pan.
 When it’s really hot, add the chappati and fry.
 They tend to form air bubbles, so just use a spatula to press and let the air out.